Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Results and Discussion

-The addition of dispersion corrections improves the distances for the vdW-like Te-Te interaction in between the layers compared to experiments.
-For PBE, in both the Petrov and KDH models, the Te-Te distance is greatly overestimated compared to experiment with 4.17 \AA and 4.32 \AA, where reported experimental values are in the range of 3.60 \AA - 3.75 \AA \cite{lee_ab_2008, sa_structural_2013, matsunaga_structures_2004}.
-The addition of vdW corrections contracts the Te-Te distance for both models, with Te-Te distance being reduced to $3.75$ \AA and $4.04$ \AA, the former being in good agreement with experiment.
-The addition of vdW corrections better describes the Te-Te interactions in GST, which is dominated by dispersion interactions.
-Te, unlike lighter chalogenide elements has a higher static polarizability, making induced dipoles more significant \cite{PhysRevA.110.042805}.
+For accurate modelling of GST, it is important to capture the vdW-like Te-Te interaction between the layers.
+Te, unlike lighter chalcogenide elements has a higher static polarizability, making induced dipoles more significant \cite{PhysRevA.110.042805}.
 This leads to secondary bonding interactions, where in Te the 5p $n$ (non-bonding) to $\sigma*$ antibonding orbital interaction is stronger \cite{C6CE00451B}.
-Uncorrected PBEsol, gives Te-Te interactions of $3.66$ \AA\ and $3.72$ \AA\ for Petrov and KDH models, respectively, which are within the reported experimental range.
-When applying vdW correction, the Te-Te distance decreases to $\sim 3.60$ \AA\ for both models, which are also within the range of values reported in the literature \cite{lee_ab_2008, sa_structural_2013, matsunaga_structures_2004}.
-The improvement of lattice parameters and Te-Te distances of GGA functionals (PBE, PBEsol) with addition of vdW corrections (TS, Grimme DFT-D) found in this work is commensurate with previous computational studies which find similar results. \cite{Micoulaut2013,Bouzid2015, Schumacher2016, deringer_2013_dft, IbarraHernPhysRevB.97.245205, AIPAdv2018, Privitera2016} Therefore, for both the Petrov and KDH models, PBEsol+vdW(TS) provides an accurate description of the Te–Te distances, along with improved lattice parameters. \\
+For PBE, in both the Petrov and KDH models, the Te-Te distance is greatly overestimated compared to experiment with 4.17 \AA, and 4.32 \AA, where reported experimental values are in the range of 3.60 \AA - 3.75 \AA \cite{lee_ab_2008, sa_structural_2013, matsunaga_structures_2004}.
+The addition of vdW corrections contracts the Te-Te distance for both models, with Te-Te distance being reduced to $3.75$ \AA, and $4.04$ \AA for PBE+vdW(TS), where the former is in good agreement with experiment.
+Uncorrected PBEsol, gives Te-Te interactions of $3.66$ \AA\ and $3.72$ \AA\ for Petrov and KDH models, respectively, which are also within the reported experimental range.
+With PBEsol+vdW(TS), the Te-Te distance decreases to $3.61$ and $3.62$ \AA\ for Petrov and KDH models, which are also within the range of values reported in the literature \cite{lee_ab_2008, sa_structural_2013, matsunaga_structures_2004}.
+Overall, for both models PBEsol, PBE+vdW(TS) and PBEsol+vdW(TS) provide Te-Te distances commensurate with previous computational studies, where PBE alone overestimates Te-Te. \cite{Micoulaut2013,Bouzid2015, Schumacher2016, deringer_2013_dft, IbarraHernPhysRevB.97.245205, AIPAdv2018, Privitera2016} The poor performance of PBE is unsurprising and improvements for Te-Te distances seen in PBEsol is due to the aforementioned reparametrisation, where further contractions in Te-Te distances are seen when applying vdW(TS) corrections due to the inclusion of dispersion effects.
+PBEol consistently describes the structural parameters more accurately than PBE, and is possible going forward, since PES is ultimately highly dependent on the choice of XC functional.
+It is also seen that the inclusion of dispersion corrections, has a large effect on Te-Te, where accurate description of this interaction is needed, and may have consequences on anharmonic behaviour.
+Therefore, PBEsol with dispersion corrections (PBEsol+vdW(TS)) will be used to investigated the consequences of anharmonicity on the Petrov and KDH stacking models of GST.